edamla/mediterraneanagency/_books/2021-09-01-life-of-prophet-muhammad-pbuh.md

 # For adding excerpt add <!--more--> and break the line
 ---
-This book is an expression of our burning love, unbreakable devotion and following in the fo-ot- steps of the Prophet (pbuh).
+This book is an expression of our burning love, unbreakable devotion and following in the fo-otsteps of the Prophet (pbuh).
 O our leader, our prophet, whom we follow!
 No instrument of attraction can determine the degree of our devotion to the Divine Prophethood.